JignasP/Alien-Attacker/README.md

 or
 open the website from the links given above

-There is no need to download the assets to play the game as the assets are pulled from imgur
+There is no need to download the assets to play the game as the assets are pulled from githubassets

 # About The Game